 With the application and evolution of GST in India, every industry contributing to the economy is undergoing a massive change in how it works.
 One such industry is Job Work.
 While Job Work is not manufacturing in the sense that goods do not belong to the registered person who is performing job work on the goods, the GST treatment for the industry is also different from that of manufacturing.
+To receive ITC on products sent for job work, the main (whether a trader or a manufacturer) must submit Form ITC-04 every quarter.

 Job-work constitutes a major industry in Indian economy and hence needs special attention.
 It includes outsourced activities that may or may not culminate into manufacture and can be simply stated as the processing of goods supplied by the principal to a job worker.